Preamble

 As a Practitioner, I:

-- Keep my own boundaries in all interactions with fellow Students, Somatica Instructors, Somatica Group Leaders, Somatica Alumni, Somatica Supervisors and Somatica Practitioners.
+2. Keep my own boundaries in all interactions with my clients, fellow Students, Somatica Instructors, Somatica Group Leaders, Somatica Alumni, Somatica Supervisors and Somatica Practitioners.

-- Communicate any discomfort I may feel with a fellow Student, Somatica Instructors, Somatica Group Leader, Somatica Alumni, Somatica Supervisor or Somatica Practitioner and, if resolution and repair cannot be reached, to contact one of the Somatica founders.
+3. Communicate any discomfort I may feel with a fellow Student, Somatica Instructors, Somatica Group Leaders, Somatica Alumni, Somatica Supervisor or Somatica Practitioner and, if resolution and repair cannot be reached, to contact one of the Somatica founders.

-- Work with a broad range of clients and do not discriminate on the basis of race, ethnicity, nationality, religion, sexual identity, gender identity, or ability.
+6. Make sure my practice is inviting to a broad range of clients and does not discriminate on the basis of race, ethnicity, nationality, religion, sexual identity, gender identity, or ability.
+If I am working with particular clients or issues, I will be prepared to offer potential clients appropriate referrals to other Somatica practitioners.

 Section 2: Professional Conduct with Clients